VEX-Robotics-SDSMT/VEXU2025-2026/README.md

 4. Inside VS Code, go to the extensions tab and install the PROS extension for C/C++

 This will allow you to create and manage the PROS Projects we use for running code on our robots.

+During Devlopment
+ - Before making changes, make sure to fetch and pull from the origin branch
+ - If you make changes, write a descriptive commit message and push to the origin branch